keboola/connection-docs/components/extractors/other/telemetry-data/telemetry-data.md

 ### kbc_component_configuration_row
-This table lists rows of the [configurations for the components](/components/#creating-component-configuration) (e.g., a configuration for a single table in the Snowflake writer).
+This table lists rows of the [configurations for the components](/components/#creating-component-configuration) (e.g., a configuration for a single table in the Snowflake data destination connector).

 | **Column** | **Description** | **Example** |
 |---|---|---|